Constructing locally flat surfaces in 4-manifolds: The disc embedding theorem

-\begin{remark-numbering} There is a version of the theorem for finite collections of discs~\cite{FQ}*{Theorem~5.1A} (\cref{thm:DET-full}).
+\begin{remark} There is a version of the theorem for finite collections of discs~\cite[{Theorem~5.1A}]{FQ} (see \Cref{thm:DET-full}).
 The proof is essentially the same.
-There is a complicated generalisation to infinite collections of discs, called the \emph{disc deployment lemma}, which is significantly harder to prove~\cite{quinn:endsIII}*{Lemma~3.2}. \end{remark-numbering}
+There is a complicated generalisation to infinite collections of discs, called the \emph{disc deployment lemma}, which is significantly harder to prove~\cite[{Lemma~3.2}]{quinn:endsIII}. \end{remark}

-\begin{remark-numbering} The theorem also holds for ambient 4-manifolds with more general fundamental group~\cite{FQ}*{Theorem~5.1A} (\cref{thm:DET-full}).
-Specifically, there is a notion of \emph{good} group, whose definition we will not go into (see instead~\cites{Freedman-Teichner:1995-1,DET-book-goodgroups}).
-For applications, it suffices to know that the class of good groups is known to contain groups of subexponential growth~\cites{Freedman-Teichner:1995-1, Krushkal-Quinn:2000-1}, and to be closed under subgroups, quotients, extensions, and colimits~\cite{FQ}*{p.\ 44}.
+\begin{remark} The theorem also holds for ambient $4$-manifolds with more general fundamental group~\cite[{Theorem~5.1A}]{FQ} (see \Cref{thm:DET-full}).
+Specifically, there is a version of the theorem for so-called \emph{good} groups, whose definition we will not go into (see instead~\cite{Freedman-Teichner:1995-1,DET-book-goodgroups}).
+For virtually all applications, it suffices to know that the class of good groups contains groups of subexponential growth~\cite{Freedman-Teichner:1995-1, Krushkal-Quinn:2000-1}, and is closed under subgroups, quotients, extensions, and colimits~\cite[{p.\ 44}]{FQ}.
 In particular, all finite groups and all solvable groups are good.
 It is not known whether non-abelian free groups are good.

-In the case of non-trivial fundamental groups, the self-intersection number of $g$ and the intersection between $f$ and $g$ is no longer just the signed count of intersections, but rather an \emph{equivariant} version, with values lying in (a quotient of) $\Z[\pi_1(M)]$.
-We will define these in \cref{sec:lambda-mu}.
+In the case of non-trivial fundamental groups, the self-intersection number of~$g$ and the intersection between $f$ and $g$ is no longer just the signed count of intersections, but rather an \emph{equivariant} version, with values lying in (a quotient of)~$\Z[\pi_1(M)]$.
+We will define these in \Cref{sec:lambda-mu}.